Having more fun than a human being should be allowed to have.

 First, David Brooks on Meet the Press.

-I think it stems from lack of empathy, a lack of respect, a lack of basic decency, and I wonder what this moral pygmy on top of a ticket is doing to the country and would do as president.
+And I wonder what this moral pygmy on top of a ticket is doing to the country and would do as president.

 Well, he sounds almost as mad as David Gregory was.

-Remember when David Gregory got all mad with Trump's out there.
+Remember when David Gregory got all mad?

-Uh maybe Russia, if you're listening, maybe you can find Hillary's missing emails and then let the media know when you do.
+Maybe Russia, if you're listening, maybe you can find Hillary's missing emails and then let the media know when you do.

-Remember the reaction.
+Remember the reaction?

 Oh, that is beyond the pill.